zoe-64/ABCL/README.md

  - functions on all diapers, even with locks.
  - other users can change your diapers

- *certain words inside the description change your gameplay
+ *certain words inside the description change your gameplay <- I'll make a wiki some day but for now you may look inside [dictionary.json](https://github.com/zoe-64/ABCL/blob/main/Data/dictionary.json)

+ Feel free to contact me at @cute.zoey on discord if you encounter any bugs or have thoughts!

 ## Install
   We prefer you use TamperMonkey or ViolentMonkey.